farisNassif/FourthYear_TheoryOfAlgorithims/Overview/overview.md

 Algorithms like SHA-256 don't necessarily have to worry about this as much, in 2015, [Bitcoin](https://bitcoin.org/en/) was at one point computing 300 quadrillion (300 x 10<sup>15</sup>) SHA-256 hashes a second [[11]](https://en.bitcoin.it/wiki/Hash_per_second).
 If you were to attempt a collision attack and needed to calculate 2<sup>128</sup> hashes at 300 quadrillion hashes a second it would take 10<sup>13</sup> years to find a collision.
 Brute forcing would not be a viable option.
 Naturally this would bring up the question,<i> “Is there a way to reverse a calculated hash back to it's original state reliably?”</i> This is where the [P versus NP](https://en.wikipedia.org/wiki/P_versus_NP_problem) problem becomes relevant.

 ### P versus NP
-P versus NP is a controversial problem in computer science, it asks whether every problem whose solution can be quickly verified can also be solved by an algorithm running in <b>polynomial</b> time, such that the time to complete the task varies as a polynomial function on the size of the input to the algorithm [[12]](https://en.wikipedia.org/wiki/P_versus_NP_problem).
+P versus NP is a controversial problem in computer science, it asks whether every problem whose solution can be quickly verified can also be solved by an algorithm running in <b>polynomial</b> time, such that the time to complete the task varies as a <b>polynomial</b> function on the size of the input to the algorithm [[12]](https://en.wikipedia.org/wiki/P_versus_NP_problem).

+##### <i>Polynomial-time Algorithm</i>
+A Polynomial-time Algorithm is defined by the [Handbook of Applied Cryptography](http://cacr.uwaterloo.ca/hac/) as: <b><i>An algorithm whose worst-case running time function is of the form O(n<sup>k</sup>), where n is the input size and k is a constant.
+Any algorithm whose running time cannot be so bounded is called an exponential-time algorithm.</i></b>

 Over the years there have been a colossal list of papers and claims that attempt to 'settle' the question, with none being able to provide a concrete answer [[16]](https://www.win.tue.nl/~gwoegi/P-versus-NP.htm)<br><br> As mentioned in previous sections, MD5 is a <b>one-way</b> function, there is no known algorithm for reliably converting an output hash into it's original pre-hash value in <b>polynomial time</b> <i>(O(n<sup>k</sup>))</i>, brute-forcing is currently the best alternative, with methods and principles employed including [The Birthday Principle] which is one of the more well known of many.

-#### The Birthday Principle
+##### The Birthday Principle
 To briefly demonstrate this principle, assume a teacher has a class of 30(n) students.
 The teacher asks all students their birthday to determine if any students have the same birthday (<i>Liken this to checking 30 hashes individually for a collision</i>).
 <br><br>Now assume the teacher picked the date `June 25th`, the chance any of her 30 students were born on that specific day is <i>7.9%</i> (1 - (364/365)<sup>30</sup>).
 On the same token, if she once again asked individual students for their birthday, assume the first student she asks has their birthday occur on `April 3rd`, the chance one of the remaining 29 students shares their birthday goes up to <i>70%</i> (1 - 365!/(365 - n)!∙365<sup>n</sup>) [[11]](https://en.wikipedia.org/wiki/Birthday_attack).

 A [Birthday Attack](https://en.wikipedia.org/wiki/Birthday_attack) is based on this principle.
-A Birthday Attack is one of many cryptographic attacks that belongs to a class of brute force attacks.
+A Birthday Attack is one of many cryptographic attacks that belongs to a class of brute force attacks [[5]](https://ad-pdf.s3.amazonaws.com/papers/wp.MD5_Collisions.en_us.pdf).
 The success of the attack almost completely depends on the increased likelihood of collisions matching between random attack attempts and a constant degree of permutations. [[12]](https://www.geeksforgeeks.org/birthday-attack-in-cryptography/)

-### P versus NP <i>(Continued)</i>
 Many hash functions can be reversed in polynomial time, for example the function <b><i>f(x)=(5x+7) mod 2<sup>32</sup></i></b>, however, <b>cryptographic</b> hashes are all (<i>as mentioned previously</i>) <b>one-way</b> functions, and these types of functions are closely tied to the <b>NP</b> <i>(nondeterministic polynomial time)</i> complexity class.<br><br>These functions are considered to be, '<b><i>functions</i></b> (over binary strings) <b><i>which can be computed in polynomial-time, but for which any randomized polynomial-time inverse succeeds with only negligible probability</i></b>' [[13]](https://en.wikipedia.org/wiki/One-way_function).
 The class of NP problems doesn't conform fully with this, both because randomized approaches aren't compatible with the NP class(<i><b>RP being more applicable</b></i> [[14]](https://people.eecs.berkeley.edu/~luca/cs278-04/notes/lecture08.pdf)) and because NP is reliant on worst-case behavior, while one-way functions must have good average-case behavior [[12]](https://arxiv.org/pdf/cs/0606037.pdf).

 It's not known whether one-way functions <i>truly</i> exist, if they do then it would show P <b>!=</b> NP, on the same token it is also not known if the reverse is true, whether P <b>!=</b> NP proves that one-way functions exist.